 Here’s the truth.
 You can work productively from your hotel room!

 As if that smile on your face couldn’t get any bigger, imagine yourself arriving in the hotel lobby.
 Work-life doesn’t get much better than this.

-Working from a hotel room, ordering room service, wearing a blouse or button-down with whatever PJ’s or sweats you want on the bottom, and later jetting off like a rockstar to the airport for your first class upgrade…
+Envision yourself working from a hotel room, ordering room service, wearing a blouse or button-down with PJ’s or sweats on the bottom.
+Then jetting off like a rockstar to the airport for your first-class upgrade…

 Sounds glamorous, right?
 Well, like Hollywood movie productions, it all seems flashy until you’ve actually lived it.

-Working from a hotel room takes organization, focus and effort—let’s be honest.
+Let’s be honest.
+Working from a hotel room takes organization, focus and effort.
 Here are some tips to maximize your space to work productively from a hotel room.

 Set up a nest

 We, humans, are creatures of habit and habitat, and having a “home” for our workstations is a part of that.
 Having a desk and a chair space to set up your laptop and work zone is a must.
 Ensure the room that you book has a chair, office desk space, nearby plugs and a light of some sort.

 Lying in bed will only make your mind want to go back to bed, no matter how many coffees or matcha lattes you’ve had.
 Plus, your productivity will slump due to poor posture and lack of proper oxygen.